Mandy Richardson: Relationship with Tony Hutchinson

-Departure
+2021 departure

 Throughout her career, Dunn has been pictured wearing lingerie for glamour photography which she has shared on her Instagram account.
 On 22 October 2021, Dunn announced her decision to open an OnlyFans account to share her "sexier, racier" content.
 She explained that as a model, she was constantly compared to other women and her photos were edited to change her appearance without her consent; she opened the OnlyFans account to take control of her image.
 She added: "I feel sexy and strong and confident when I shoot images like this.
 I hope I give other women the confidence to own it, to work hard on themselves, to eat well and healthily and to move their bodies in whatever way makes them feel most alive and energised, to wear whatever they like without judgement and to feel proud to be a woman."
 Dunn's fans and Hollyoaks viewers supported her decision, while a spokesperson for Hollyoaks confirmed that the production team would be meeting with Dunn to discuss the account.

 On 3 November 2021, after her meeting with production, it was reported that Dunn had been "axed" from Hollyoaks.
 The reason given was that Dunn being active on OnlyFans was "not in line with its target audience"; the production team felt that they have a responsibility to younger viewers and stated that "the show does not allow any Hollyoaks cast members to be active on certain 18+ websites".
 In their statement, the team confirmed that they wanted Dunn to take down her OnlyFans account to continue portraying Mandy, but due to her decision to continue posting on the website, they made the decision to write Mandy out of the soap.
 Viewers criticised the decision to axe Dunn and her character and stated that the soap are hypocritical due to formerly producing calendars showcasing the cast in similar photographs to Dunn's OnlyFans content.
 Fans stated that they would boycott the soap and started a petition to reinstate her job.
 Dunn thanked fans for the support and later voiced her disappointment in her sacking.
 In an interview, she said that she would miss the cast and crew members and that she expected more from the production team, particularly due to her years of experience on the programme.